North American Innovation Summit

 Michael obtained his PhD in Finance from the London School of Economics and holds Bachelors and Masters degrees from the University of New South Wales in Australia.
 He presently lectures at Imperial College, and is an active mentor for FinTech firms in London.

-Chief Technology Officer EMEA
+Chief Information Officer C&IS and Chief Technology Officer EMEA

 Head of iLABS Research and Development